tensorflow/models/inception/README.md

 model architecture, this corresponds to 16GB of CPU memory.
 You may lower `input_queue_memory_factor` in order to decrease the memory footprint.
-Keep in mind though that lowering this value drastically may result in a model with slighlty lower predictive accuracy when training from scratch.
+Keep in mind though that lowering this value drastically may result in a model with slightly lower predictive accuracy when training from scratch.
 Please see comments in [`image_processing.py`](./image_processing.py) for more details.

 ## Troubleshooting